Szelma139/GeoLoc/Readme.md

 # GeoLoc

 GeoLoc is simple api made for querying some short info from ip address.
 Dns services, external provders collect data from ip adress such as country, region, city, lat, lon etc, this data can be utilized later on.
-This Api has no specific purpose.
+This Api has no specific purpose, except as viewer of such data.

 ## Running